yaserpoozesh79/os-lab/README.md

 1. **Process Monitoring and Control**: Developed a C# application that can monitor and control running processes on a Windows system, including the ability to start, stop, and view process information.
 2. **Event-driven Application**: Built an application that showcases various event handling techniques, such as mouse events, keyboard events, and custom events.
+3. **File Reading and Saving**: Built an application that utilizes file management capabilities of dotnet framework.

 ## How to Run the Projects
 To run the projects in this repository, you'll need to have the following software installed: